Plant Study Groups

 About PRPSG – We are a group of people who enjoy the beauty of the outdoors and learning about local native plants around the Boreal Region, in a relaxed, group participation driven environment.
 We are looking for anyone with an interest in plants to join us once a month to learn about and practice identifying local species, and explore additional topics related to what’s happening in the world of native plants in Alberta.
 Each session will consist of a brief presentation about a specific plant topic followed by an exercise, activity or group discussion about it.

 Presentations will include vascular plants, mosses, and lichens, from a variety of perspectives.
 Artists, naturalists, novice and expert botanists are all welcome.
 As with the other groups, there is no membership requirement but we also strongly recommend participants support the ANPC by joining.

 Grande Prairie Plant Study Group

-The Grande Prairie Plant Study Group will be starting up in February 2018.
+The Grande Prairie Plant Study Group will have their next meeting as follows:

 Location: Grande Prairie Regional College, Room A213